sujaudd1n/mpn/README.md

 mpn json.dumps os.path.isdir
 ```

-You can give any valid Python objects as arguments.
+You can give any valid Python object as argument.

 ## License